ionos-enterprise/ionos-enterprise-puppet/README.md

 The ProfitBricks Puppet module allows a multi-server cloud environment using ProfitBricks resources to be deployed automatically from a Puppet manifest file.

-This module utilizes the ProfitBricks [Cloud API v3.0](https://devops.profitbricks.com/api/cloud/v3/) via the [ProfitBricks Ruby SDK](https://devops.profitbricks.com/libraries/ruby/) to manage resources within a virtual data center.
+This module utilizes the ProfitBricks [Cloud API](https://devops.profitbricks.com/api/cloud/) via the [ProfitBricks Ruby SDK](https://devops.profitbricks.com/libraries/ruby/) to manage resources within a virtual data center.
 A Puppet manifest file can be used to describe the desired infrastructure configuration including networks, servers, CPU cores, memory, and their relationships as well as states.
 That infrastructure can then be easily and automatically deployed using Puppet.

 ## Getting Started